 I knew that we didn’t need to apply Topical Steroids from the beginning.

-Topical Steroids has a strong potential for addiction and make your skin problems be refractory.
+Topical Steroids have a strong potential for addiction and make your skin problems be refractory.
 And the side effects and withdrawal are horrible.
-It is sound choice you stopped using Topical Steroids for your skin problems!
+It is a sound choice you stopped using Topical Steroids for your skin problems!

 I fully understand how tough Topical Steroid Withdrawal is because I’m the experiencer and if I may say so, I might have experienced one of the severest TSW symptoms in the world.
-I’m one of them who used the storongest Topical Steroids the longest globally or worldwide or spacewide…..lol
+I’m one of them who used the strongest Topical Steroids the longest globally or worldwide or space wide…..lol

 So, I really would like to disseminate the worldwide misstep of Topical Steroids.

-Steroids should be used only for life-threatening situation.
-Immunosuppresants shouldn’t be used for skin problems like Atopic Dermatitis.
+Steroids should be used only for life-threatening situations.
+Immunosuppressants shouldn’t be used for skin problems like Atopic Dermatitis.